 Since the whole school, especially beautiful Acklen Hall and the club houses, was built for gracious living, Ward-Belmont naturally carries on the best Southern social traditions.
-In addition to the usual class and school organizations with their varied activities, there are picnics, weekends away from the school, many teas, receptions, dinners and dances, both formal and informal, all of which help Ward-Belmont students heighten their natural grace and charm.
+After work is done, there are the usual class and school organizations with their varied activities; there are picnics, week-ends away from the school, teas, receptions, dinners and dances, both formal and informal.

-The proximity of other colleges and preparatory schools and the general cordiality that exists on the part of Nashville toward the school make the social life at Ward-Belmont particularly full and satisfying.
+The proximity of the University Center, other colleges and preparatory schools, and the general cordiality that exists in Nashville make the social life at Ward-Belmont particularly varied.